crunchingdata/Emilio_Portfolio/README.md

 At least, I buildt a cross-model, that combines Model 1 with Model 2 in order to combine estimation based on both arguments for return estimation: compare the current period with a past period and continuing a current trend.
 * Problem: Due to more scattering by more years the extrem values in a model decrease while period length increases.
 * Solution: Weighting the values of the Model with minor absolute values, so that values of Model 1 and Model 2 have in total the same length.
+The minor values have to be changed, because the mayor values are supposed to come from a shorter period, so a more realistic return estimation due to scattering.
 ## Instructions of use
 * Model 1: Here is to select a time period with similar events as the current ones.
 * Model 2: Here is to select the number of years to set the length of the time period.
 Time period will start with weight 10% on return of the oldest year.
 The decay factor is been calculated through the total of years of the period.
 Young years are considered heavy in account.